What Is an ACD in a Call Center?

 If a customer really can’t wait, they may request a callback, and a system will call them back later by connecting to the relevant agent.
 This feature shows them that phrases like “your call is important for us” aren’t just word of mouth.

 ACD systems are especially effective during time-pressed peaks to manage all of the customers possible.
 They are able to evenly distribute calls between your call center locations so the call center will meet SLA targets.

-In case of call overflow (when the call volume exceeds the call center capacities), Automatic Call Distributor routes a part of calls to another call center until the problem is solved.
+In case of call overflow (when the call volume exceeds the call center capacities), Automatic Call Distributor routes some calls to another call center until the problem is solved.
 Also, the system can route your incoming calls outside your business hours to an outsourcing call center or to voicemail.

 Elevated Center Performance